sforcin/LoRaWAN-Raspberry-Pi/README.md

 **Setup Instructions**

 Step 1: Raspberry Pi Setup

-Flash the Raspberry Pi OS onto the microSD card using Raspberry Pi Imager (add link)
+Flash the Raspberry Pi OS onto the microSD card using Raspberry Pi Imager
   - If you are going to use an adapter for the microSD, make sure you are installing the OS on the microSD, not the adapter.
   - When downloading the Raspberry Pi OS, make sure you enable ssh, and choose easy login and password.
   - Also, just download the recommended OS.